 Irish women have played huge roles in uprisings, politics and literature since time immemorial, going back as far as Queen Maeve of Connacht.
-To mark International Women’s Day we’ve put together some of our favorite quotes from some seriously badass Irish women.
+We’ve put together some of our favorite quotes from some seriously badass Irish women.

 1. “Dress suitably in short skirts and sitting boots, leave your jewels and gold wands in the bank, and buy a revolver.”

 - Countess Markievicz’s advice to female rebels thinking of taking up arms in 1916.